cloud-gov/cg-site/content/docs/services/elasticsearch56.md

 ### Shard/replica configuration for high availability

 When using a high availability (HA) plan, indexes must be configured with a proper number of [shards and replicas](https://www.elastic.co/guide/en/elasticsearch/reference/5.6/_basic_concepts.html#getting-started-shards-and-replicas) or it is still possible for your instance to experience downtime during platform maintenance.
 You can configure the number of shards and replicas when [creating an index](https://www.elastic.co/guide/en/elasticsearch/reference/5.6/indices-create-index.html) or using [index templates](https://www.elastic.co/guide/en/elasticsearch/reference/5.6/indices-templates.html).

 ## Managing backups

 Note: The Elasticsearch service does not currently have the ability to back up and restore your data.
 Data loss is possible in the event of a catastrophic failure at the infrastructure layer or user error (e.g., accidentally deleting your data).

-The Elasticsearch service includes the [AWS Cloud Plugin](https://www.elastic.co/guide/en/elasticsearch/plugins/2.4/cloud-aws.html), which supports snapshot and restore with AWS S3.
-For detailed instructions, see the [Snapshot and Restore](https://www.elastic.co/guide/en/elasticsearch/reference/2.4/modules-snapshots.html) [Cloud AWS Repository](https://www.elastic.co/guide/en/elasticsearch/plugins/2.2/cloud-aws-repository.html) documentation.
+The Elasticsearch service includes the [AWS S3 Repository Plugin](https://www.elastic.co/guide/en/elasticsearch/plugins/5.6/repository-s3.html), which supports snapshot and restore with AWS S3.
+For detailed instructions, see the [Snapshot and Restore](https://www.elastic.co/guide/en/elasticsearch/reference/5.6/modules-snapshots.html), [S3 Repository](https://www.elastic.co/guide/en/elasticsearch/plugins/5.6/repository-s3-repository.html) documentation.

 You can also use this example.
-The example assumes you already have an Elasticsearch service called `my-elasticsearch` and an app called `my-app`, and that you have [curl](https://curl.haxx.se/), [jq](https://stedolan.github.io/jq/), and the [AWS command line interface](https://aws.amazon.com/cli/) available.
+The example assumes you already have an Elasticsearch service called `my-elastic-service`, an app called `my-app`, and that you have [curl](https://curl.haxx.se/), [jq](https://stedolan.github.io/jq/), and the [AWS command line interface](https://aws.amazon.com/cli/) available.

 * Create an instance of the [S3 service]({{< relref "docs/services/s3.md" >}}):